flutter/flutter/engine/src/flutter/shell/platform/fuchsia/flutter/tests/integration/README.md

 * Add `--runtime-mode debug` or `--runtime-mode profile` to switch between JIT and AOT builds.
 These correspond to a vanilla Fuchsia build and a `--release` Fuchsia build respectively.
 The default is debug/JIT builds.
-* For Googlers, add the `--goma` argument when using goma, and add the `--xcode-symlinks` argument when using goma on macOS.
 * Remove `--no-lto` if you care about performance or binary size; unfortunately it results in a *much* slower build.